nithinkrishna/blog/aboutme.md

 - Grad Student pursuing masters in Computer Science specializing in Data Science at University of Southern California.

-- Currently working with the [Information and Media Sciences lab](http://imsc.usc.edu) at USC on travel time prediction models with ORE.
-Also handles Dev Ops.
+- Currently working with the [Information and Media Sciences lab](http://imsc.usc.edu) at USC as a research engineer on solutions to problems like Travel time prediction and Social network analysis.

 - Software engineer for over two years at [Codebrahma](http://codebrahma.com).
-Engineered products ground up from diverse domains ranging from Peer to Peer Lending to Video Streaming and Social Networking.
+Engineered products ground up from [diverse domains](https://codebrahma.com/work) ranging from Peer to Peer Lending to Video Streaming and Social Networking.

 - Worked extensively with Ruby, Rails, Python, NodeJS, D3, AngularJS, R and Oracle.